If life in danger call Triple Zero 000

 2. A quiet and confidential space where you can volunteer

-3. A PC or Mac computer less than 6 years old
+3. A PC or Mac computer, fewer than 6 years old, and administrator rights to install applications

-4. Mac users will need macOS 10.14 or later and a free app, Microsoft Remote Desktop
+4. Mac users will need macOS 11 or later

-5. PC users will need to be running Windows 10 or later
+5. PC users will need Windows 10 or later

 Crisis supporter portrait photo